Harlech Castle and Snowdonia Wales

 Now, he is not bowling.
 He is lifting a snore used in the slingshots and cannons.

 I think we enjoyed the prison area the most.
 We talked about how cold, wet and lonely it would have been for both prisoner and the guard.
 There was a small tower where the guard was to keep watch and there was a drawbridge between the prison tower and main castle.
-We leave and try to find a quaint town to stay.
-In the end we drive on to Llangollen at the Wild Pheasant Hotel and have a great stay.
+We leave and try to find a quaint town to stay in.
+In the end, we drive on to Llangollen at the Wild Pheasant Hotel and have a great stay.

 We really do love Wales.